M3-org/m3tv/README.md

 This document outlines a draft specification for interoperable pets in virtual worlds.

-It also attempts to set the foundation for other interoperable objects to use as a foundation in the future.
+It also attempts to set the foundation to create future interoperable objects.

 ## Overview